 - He was knowledgeable in the teachings of various religions and had become a symbol of inter-faith dialogue.

-- Some of the awards and honours won by Kalam:
+There are a few awards and honours won by APJ Abdul Kalam: